 The good news?
 You can nip it in the bud by changing the (unwritten) rules.
 The change doesn’t occur overnight.
-But it’s possible—and in this article, we’ve compiled tips that will facilitate the journey.
+But it’s possible—and in this article, we’ve compiled five tips that will facilitate the journey.

 1. Define the Culture You Have

 The first step is to understand your existing culture.
 When you can pinpoint this, you can work to improve or change it.
 If you don’t first identify what’s currently holding it back, your company is doomed to repeat the same mistakes again and again.

 Executives are not always aware of the company’s operating culture, and cultural surveys often don’t provide the information you need.
 Instead, consider conducting an organizational operating survey.
 This will give you insights into team productivity, allowing you to find out whether it’s your employees or teams that are being optimized.

 Diagnostic assessments are a clear and useful tool for identifying your organization’s operating culture and matrix maturity.
 You can complete a diagnostic assessment quickly and easily online.
 It will help you with the next step.

 A matrix-delineated organization needs to focus on team productivity.
 After all, teams are the main unit of structure for driving goals.
 They can deliver exceptional results—but first, they must be optimized.